rh-mobb/documentation/content/docs/rosa/custom-alertmanager-4.9/_index.md

 title: Custom AlertManager in ROSA 4.9.x
 tags: ["AWS", "ROSA"]
 ---

+**This page is deprecated.
+In order to get the best experience for custom alerting in ROSA, please upgrade your cluster to to 4.12 and follow the [newer](../custom-alertmanager) documentation.**

 ROSA 4.9.x introduces a new way to provide custom AlertManager configuration to receive alerts from User Workload Management.

 The OpenShift Administrator can use the Prometheus Operator to create a custom AlertManager resource and then use the AlertManagerConfig resource to configure User Workload Monitoring to use the custom AlertManager.